TechieTeee/MICE_Imputation/README.md

 # MICE Imputation
- Multiple Imputation by Chained Equations on Alternative Energy Data
+ Multiple Imputation by Chained Equations (MICE) on Alternative Energy Data

  This project uses the Fancy Impute Python package to apply the MICE method to impute missing values in the example data on alternative energy.